 Immunotherapy is carefully timed and gradually increased exposure to allergens, particularly those that are difficult to avoid, such as pollens, dust mites and molds.
 The goal is to train the body's immune system not to react to these allergens.

 Immunotherapy might be used when other treatments aren't effective or tolerated.
 It is also helpful in reducing asthma symptoms in some patients.

 Immunotherapy may be given as a series of injections, usually one or two times a week.
 The dose may be increased weekly or every two weeks based on the patient's tolerance.
 Injections of the maximum tolerated dose may then be given every two to four weeks year round.

 Side effects might include irritation at the injection site and allergy symptoms such as sneezing, congestion or hives.
 Rarely, allergy shots can cause anaphylaxis, a sudden life-threatening reaction that causes swelling in the throat, difficulty breathing, and other signs and symptoms.

 Sublingual immunotherapy (SLIT)

 With this type of immunotherapy, you place an allergen-based tablet under your tongue (sublingual) and allow it to be absorbed.
-This daily treatment has been shown to reduce runny nose, congestion, eye irritation and other symptoms associated with hay fever.
-It also improves asthma symptoms and may prevent the development of asthma.
+This treatment has been shown to reduce runny nose, congestion, eye irritation and other symptoms associated with hay fever.
+It also improves asthma symptoms.

 - Short ragweed (Ragwitek)